 These grasshoppers are identified by the presence of a tubercle or knob between their front legs (Figure 2).
-Three of the most economically important species are members of this group.
-They are the migratory grasshopper, packards grasshopper, and the two-striped grasshopper.
+Three of the most economically important species are members of this group, the migratory grasshopper, Packards grasshopper, and the two-striped grasshopper.

 The Migratory Grasshopper (Melanoplus sanguinipes)

-Adult grasshoppers are brownish to yellowish in colour and approximately 23-28 mm (0.9 to 1.1 inches) long.
+Adult grasshoppers are brownish to yellowish and approximately 23-28 mm (0.9 to 1.1 inches) long.
 Their hind legs are marked with a series of black bands.
 (Figure 3).